holyhao/Baidu-Dogs/evaluate/README.md

 #evaluate

-some evaluate method to be added
+some evaluation methods to be added